projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

    - Doing 5) is not feasible, or
    - CPU sharing is enabled (in the future)

-If Hyper-Threading is enabled, there is no available mitigation option before core scheduling is planned.
-User should understand the security implication and only turn on Hyper-Threading when the potential risk is acceptable to their usage.
+If Hyper-threading is enabled, there is no available mitigation option before core scheduling is planned.
+User should understand the security implication and only turn on Hyper-threading when the potential risk is acceptable to their usage.

 Mitigation Status